-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2017.
+This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
+It constitutes Holiday Extras Ltd slavery and human trafficking statement for the financial year ended 31 March 2018.

 Chief Operating Officer